-If you are planning to buy a property in New York City with three bedrooms or more you may be weighing whether a condo or a townhouse makes more sense.
-For many buyers, the decision usually comes down to finances and personal preference—but in the Covid era, you may find yourself more inclined to go with a townhouse.
+If you are planning to buy a property in New York City with three bedrooms or more you may be weighing whether a condo versus a townhouse (or brownstone, which is a townhouse with a brown sandstone facade) makes more sense.
+The decision usually comes down to finances and personal preference—but in the Covid era, you may find yourself more inclined to go with a townhouse.

 Townhouses in the past year have been increasingly popular as New Yorkers have sought out the privacy and space that comes with a single family home rather than the (often) tighter quarters of a condo and the shared amenity spaces that may present health risks or be closed to residents.

 Thomas Kutzman, co-CEO of real estate brokerage Prevu (a Brick Underground sponsor), says he’s seen many buyers taking advantage of the market and low interest rates to trade up for more space to make it easier to juggle working and schooling from home.
 Families that would have looked at a three bedroom are going for a townhouse and seeking out bigger homes, he says.

 [Editor’s note: An earlier version of this article was published in March 2020.
 It is presented here with updated information for January 2021.]

 The data backs this up: In the last quarter, the market share for sales of four-bedroom properties in Manhattan nearly doubled to around 8 percent, compared to the same period in 2019.
 The market share of two- and three-bedroom apartments increased slightly while that of studios and one bedrooms declined.

 Brooklyn has also benefited from an increase in demand for townhouses in the past year.
 According to data from the analytics firm UrbanDigs demand has doubled since January 2019.